 These prices can be paid on either a monthly basis or an annual one, with the annual payments coming with a slight discount over their monthly counterparts.
-The standard annual packages come in at $129 a year, while the premium is $199.
-GMass pricing was recently simplified when GMass removed the distinction between Gmail and G Suite accounts and withdrew the Minimal plan that included a GMass footer.
+The standard annual packages come in at $199 a year, while the premium is $299.
+GMass made some changes to its pricing lately.
+In 2020, GMass removed the distinction between Gmail and G Suite accounts and withdrew the Minimal plan that included a GMass footer.

 Important note: if you want to get immediate support from the GMass team, you will have to pay a fee to get someone to answer your questions.
 Otherwise, GMass claims itself as a "low-cost, self-service system" so better not to have an urgent issue with the service!

 In conclusion, GMass offers a lot of pricing options with starting prices that are up to twice more expensive than other mail merge solutions such as Mailmeteor (see a comparison between GMass vs Mailmeteor).